Syrian boys become breadwinners as parents struggle in Turkey

 SYRIAN CHILDREN BOOST GOLD TRADE

-At one gleaming window in a covered lane of gold jewelery shops, Yehya's 17-year-old brother Mahamet has learned enough Turkish to serve as translator for Arabic-speaking shoppers.
+At one gleaming window in a covered lane of gold jewellery shops, Yehya's 17-year-old brother Mahamet has learned enough Turkish to serve as translator for Arabic-speaking shoppers.

 His boss Seyfettin Koseouglu said thanks to Syrian refugees, his sales have doubled in the last two years.